Mystus malabaricus: Etymology

 The generic epithet, Mystus, is probably derived from mystax (Greek; "whiskered", referring to the four pairs of barbels characteristic of the family).
 The specific epithet malabaricus refers to Malabar, region in southern India, where the type locality is situated.

 Ecology

 Members of this genus have been reported as facultative air-breathers.
 M. malabaricus is amphidromous, meaning they migrate to brackish waters for purposes other than breeding.
 They have demersal habit, found in shallow hill streams with rocky bottom.

 Description and diagnosis

+Males reach a maximum total length of 15 cm, according to fishbase.

 Nasal barbels never reach occiput, it reaches a middle point between occiput and orbit; outer mandibulars reach to tip of pectorals; occipital process connected to dorsal front by an interneural shield; tip of rayed dorsal reaches to base of adipose dorsal front; any other fins touch each other; dorsal spine smooth both internally and externally; anal fin inserted considerably behind anal opening; upper caudal lobe longer than lower one.
 Sensory organs distinctly seen on lateral line.
 Color: body greenish; eyes blackish blue.